Quantum error correction in a time-dependent transverse field Ising model: Quantum error correction for one qubit

 For this code to protect against arbitrary X or Z errors, it was crucial to have the $N$ and 1 qubits interacting.
 To understand why, let us suppose the logical qubit is 1, and we apply the unitary $\tilde U^k$ (i.e. $k$ rounds of $\tilde U$).
 The check operators are $\gamma_{\sigma^k(i)}\xi_i$ for $i>1$, and we detect errors by deducing the number of these checks which do not commute with the error.
 There is only one check operator which has a Pauli on site 1: $\tilde Z_{2k} = Y_1 Z_2 \cdots Y_{2k} $, since $\tilde Z_1 = X_1Z_2\cdots X_{2k+1}$ is logical and cannot be measured.
 We deduce, therefore, that if we measured the check operators and found that all returned $+1$ except for $\tilde Z_{2k}\rightarrow -1$, we would not be able to tell apart an $X_1$ or $Z_1$ error; thus we could not correct the error.
 Alternatively, if we measure $Y_1$, we will destroy the logical qubit, since no logical $X$ operator ($\tilde X_1$, $\tilde X_1 \tilde Z_{2k}$, etc.) can commute with $Y_1$.
 In the circular arrangement, this problem is solved because there are multiple check operators which have $Z_1$s in their Pauli string.

 Another perspective is that the code distance is bounded by the minimum logical operator length for local errors.
 Without periodic boundary conditions, $Y_1$ will remain invariant, and so the code distance is 1 after encoding.
-This issue is solved with periodic boundary conditions since now we have a gate ``left-acting" on site 1, and thus $Y_1$ will evolve into longer Pauli strings.
+This issue is solved with periodic boundary conditions since now we have gates which can evolve $Y_1$ into longer Pauli strings.